vishnunairjanardhan/democms/src/content/posts/shopify-gift-card.md

 <li><b>Go to Products:</b> Go to Gift Cards under Products.</li>
 <li><b>Give out gift cards:</b> Select "Gift card issue" by clicking.</li>
 <li><b>Add Information:</b> Enter the gift card's information, such as the starting value, the recipient's details, and any personalized notes.
 If necessary, you can also define an expiration date.</li>
 <li><b>Save and Send:</b> After entering all the information, save the gift card.
-You can email the gift card's unique code—which Shopify will generate—to the recipient.</li>
+You can email the gift card's unique code which Shopify will generate to the recipient.</li>
 </ul>

 <a href="https://calendly.com/99minds/30min" role="link" target="_blanck"> <img loading="lazy" role="img" src="/assets/blog/Blog_CTA1.webp" alt="Book a Demo"></a>